 Section 3.
 Notice of Meetings.
 The Association shall provide written notice of any members' meetings to each Voting Member.
 The notice shall be delivered to the last address provided by the member to the Association for purposes of notice not less than sixty (60) nor more than ninety (90) days before the date of such meeting.
-The notice shall state the place, date, and time of the meeting and the general nature of the business to be transacted, and no other business may be transacted.
-In the case of a meeting at which Directors will be elected, the notice shall include the names of all those who are nominees for Director as of the date of the notice
+The notice shall state the councils, or any other committees ("State Committees"), as deemed place, date, and time of the meeting and the general nature of the business to be transacted, and no other business may be transacted.
+In the case of a meeting at which Directors will be elected, the notice shall include the names of all those who are nominees for Director as of the date of the